Strydir/SSLoader/README.md

 # SGLoader
 Load your Steam/Game Shortcuts into a Webpage for use in WindowsMR or just to organize them.

+Download the ZIP file, NOT the exe!
+The exe is not a standalone file.

 Welcome to my Steam Shortcut/Game Loader!